 Portraits of Immigrants and Refugees in Paint and in Print

-I am thrilled to report that, at long last, I have found a Syrian refugee -- a lovely Kurdish woman from Aleppo with an incredible story of fleeing with her family from bombings that were getting closer and closer to their home.
-I have just added her portrait to the slide show above and will soon -- after framing -- be adding that painting and her story to the exhibition.
+I am thrilled to report that, at long last, I have found a Syrian War refugee -- a lovely Kurdish woman from Aleppo with an incredible story of fleeing with her family from bombings that were getting closer and closer to their home.
+I have just added her portrait and story to the exhibition,.

 Quotes from the stories of those portrayed above:

 “We had eight robberies in one year!
 Every day you didn’t know who [would] show up with the guns.”